-Grading Course Projects: Programming projects will be graded based on their correctness, completeness, and their quality.
+Grading Course Projects: Programming projects will be graded based on their correctness, completeness, and quality.
 We expect very high-quality work and attention to detail at all times in this course - it is up to you to see that this is so.
 We never want to see low-quality or mediocre work from any student.
 Carefully verify that your projects meet all stated specifications under a variety of test conditions and that they are eye appealing.
 Penalties will be assessed for errors, defects, and omissions based on their severity.
 Be aware that errors may cascade.
 Programs that are missing, substantially incomplete, do not load, do not run, or more than 24 hours late will be assessed penalties of 100%.

 To help students master the material covered in class, we will have a series of hands-on lab assignments for students to complete, starting in week 1.
 These hands-on lab assignments must be started and completed during a scheduled lab session with either TAs or Prof. H. All labs are graded on a credit/no credit basis, depending on whether students completed the lab.
 (Come to lab each week, follow the instructions, and you get full credit -- very easy points to earn.)

 Lab sessions are run by TAs Monday and Thursday evening from 7:30-9:30pm as well as a session on Wednesdays from 11:40-1:30.
 All labs are remote and the zoom links are posted below.
 Students must attend the lab section they are registered for, but each student has two 'switch coupons' that allow them to switch sections without penalty.
 To use your coupon, you must contact the Head TA for labs by Sunday 6:00pm of the week you want to switch and notify him/her of your intentions.
 (This gives us time to restaff a lab if the expected attendance is higher than normal.)
 Additionally, there is a lab for international students on Fridays at 7am ET (link below).